St John the Evangelist's Church, Crawshawbooth: Exterior

 The church is constructed in sandstone with Yorkshire stone dressings and is roofed in green Cumberland slate.
 Its architectural style is Perpendicular.
 The plan consists of a nave and chancel in one range, north and south aisles, a south transept, and a north transept above which rises a tower.
 A clerestory rises above the aisles along the length of the nave, to the south of the chancel is a chapel, and to its north is a vestry.
 There is a porch in the westernmost bay of the south aisle, and another porch in the angle of the south transept.
 On each side of the clerestory are ten square-headed two-light windows.
 The west window has five lights and contains intersecting tracery.
 Along the aisles are buttresses and two-light windows.
 The south transept also has buttresses, and a large five-light window containing Perpendicular and curvilinear tracery.
 The chancel has a large east window with six lights containing Perpendicular tracery.
 The tower has diagonal corner buttresses that rise to octagonal turrets surmounted by crocketed pinnacles.
 The summit of the tower has an embattled parapet.

 Interior

 The interior of the church is lined with red Rainhill sandstone.
 The five-bay arcades are carried alternately on round and octagonal columns.
 The chancel arch is high, and has two orders of moulding.
 There are carved wooden screens between the nave and the chancel, and between the chancel and the north transept.
 Some of the choir stalls have elaborately carved crocketed canopies containing statues.
 The reredos dates from the 20th century, and contains statues of the Four Evangelists.
 The font is hexagonal.
 In the church are memorials to members of the Brooks family.
 Inside the tower, and near to the tower, are carved texts from Psalm 148.

-The Future
+Future

-Sale or action soon

-The Church of England Commissioners had agreed the sale of the church to a small non trading renewable energy company in 2013.
-However a planning application was rejected in January 2015, as the plans involved the removal of 80% of the trees on the site, most of which have Tree Preservation Orders on them.
-The siting of one 40 ft and two 20 ft used shipping containers in place of the tree's was also cited by planners the reason for rejecting the scheme.
-As the site has been removed from the Church's list of buildings for sale, its current status is unknown.